| 9. Preparation

 the interference pattern of the developed hologram

+is completely preserved.
 Let us consider composition of GP-2 developer which

 was worked out by Russian scientist Usanov Y.E.